-Exercise a high degree of caution in PNG because of the high levels of serious crime.
+Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

-- There is a persistent high level of crime in Port Moresby, Lae, Mt Hagen, and other parts of the Highlands provinces.
-Armed robberies, carjackings and burglaries occur often in locations frequented by Westerners.
+- There is a persistent high level of crime, particularly in Port Moresby, Lae, Mt Hagen and other urban centres.
+Armed robberies, car-jackings and burglaries occur, often in locations frequented by Westerners.
 See

 Entry and exit

-High Commission, Embassy or Consulate of Papua New Guinea to obtain information before travelling to PNG.
+High Commission, Embassy or Consulate of Papua New Guinea for up-to-date information.